HIP REPLACEMENT & SSD BENEFITS

 A MEDICAL EXPERT MAY TESTIFY ABOUT YOUR HIP REPLACEMENT

-The physician can also testify if your hip replacement creates other issues, such as back pain or knee pain.
+The medical expert can also testify if your hip surgery creates other issues, such as back pain or knee pain.
 Back and knee pain can occur due to problems walking after hip surgery.
-If you back pain impacts your ability to sit, stand, walk and lift, then it impacts your residual functional capacity.
-Find out more here about knee replacement surgery and benefits here.
+If you back pain impacts your ability to sit, stand, walk and lift, then it impacts your ability to work.
+Find out more here about knee surgery and benefits here.

 The medical experts who testify at the hearing are usually retired doctors.
 Some of the doctors, however, still practice medicine.
-If the judge calls a medical expert to the hearing, you need to make sure the doctor is an expert in orthopedics.
-If they are not an expert, they may not be qualified to testify about your hip condition.
+If the judge calls a medical expert to the hearing, you need to make sure the doctor is an expert.
+If they are not an expert, they should not testify about your hip condition.

 Your attorney can object to the medical expert.
 Also, the medical expert may not understand the SSA’s rules.
-If that is the case, then your attorney can request the judge find a witness who has the right qualifications.
+If that is the case, then your attorney can request the judge find a witness does.
 Find out more here about the medical expert at the hearing.

-What happens if you don’t meet or equal one of SSA’s listings?
+What happens if you don’t meet or equal one of SSA’s rules?
 Can you still win benefits?
 The answer is yes.
-But only if your hip impairment effects your residual functional capacity (RFC).
+But only if your hip pain effects your RFC.

 Your RFC is what you can physically do after taking into account all of your medical conditions.
-Your RFC determines your work capability.
-The categories of work are sedentary, light, medium, heavy, and very heavy.
+Your RFC determines your ability to work.
+The types of work are sedentary, light, medium, heavy, and very heavy.

-Each level of work has a specific definition.
-Sedentary exertional demands are less than light work demands, which are, in turn, less than medium.
-The SSA typically uses three definitions of work: sedentary, light, and medium.
-These categories will be the most likely be the work categories that the SSA will use to determine if you can work at your old job or adjust to other work.
+Sedentary work demands are less than light work demands, which are, in turn, less than medium.
+The SSA usually uses three types of work at your hearing: sedentary, light, and medium.
+The type of work you did in the past will be what the SSA uses to determine if you can go back to your old job or adjust to other work.

-At the lower levels of you disability claim, a Disability Determination Services (DDS) physician will identify how your current limitations prevent you from working.
-In other words, the DDS physician will outline your residual functional capacity by looking at your medical records.
-Find out more here about the importance of medical records in your disability case.
+At the lower levels of your claim, a doctor hired by the SSA will identify how your current symptoms prevent you from working.
+In other words, the doctor will outline your RFC by looking at your medical records.
+Find out more here about the importance of medical records in your SSD case.

-Additionally, you also have the option to have a Residual Functional Capacity form filled out by your treating doctor.
+Additionally, you also have the option to have a RFC form filled out by your treating doctor.
 You should take such a form to your hip surgeon.
-Also, you can take an RFC form to your physical therapist after surgery.
+Also, you can take an RFC form to your physical therapy appointment after your surgery.

 Your treating doctor knows more than anyone about your medical condition and the impact it is having on your ability to work.
-The SSA will consider the opinion of your doctor when deciding whether you should receive benefits.
-Overall, having the help of your doctor may increase the chances of your SSD claim being approved.
+The SSA will consider the opinion of your doctor.
+Overall, having the help of your doctor will increase the chances of winning your SSD benefits.

 THE VOCATIONAL EXPERT AT THE HEARING